 In this special Thanksgiving Day class we sang Amazing Grace.
 Grace.
 The one thing I have been offered so many times no matter how much I have failed.
 That thought and the cacophony of our voices together in that yoga studio overwhelmed me.
 The tears, just two of them, came so quick they did not linger on my lashes, but leapt from each eye and fell straight to my mat.
 My mat.
 My church.
 My holy place.
 My rooftop perched high on a cliff side below a starry sky.

-It has taken years to realize that I have been given, and forgiven, so much in my life not because I asked for it–but because I learned to open up and listen.
-I have come to realize that the answers to all my questions lie in the silence of my open heart.
+It has taken years to realize that I have been given, and forgiven, so much in my life not because I asked for it—but because I learned to open up and listen to what God was trying to teach me.
+I have come to realize that the answers to all my questions, the calming of all my fears, the peace I so long for every day, lay there quietly in the silence of my open heart.
 It is that voice that I am still learning to follow.
+Always.

 Silence: how sweet the sound, that saved a wretch like me.